TomaszWoloszyn983/mood-design-gift-shop/README.md

 ## **13. Newsletter Marketing**

-I have incorporate a newsletter sign-up form on my application, to allow users to supply their email address if they are interested in learning more.
+I have incorporated a newsletter sign-up form to my application, to allow users to supply their email address if they are interested in learning more.

 More information [Here](#newsletter).